Don’t Flush Those Expired Meds!

-Recently, our community (Lewiston/Auburn, Maine) held a drug take-back day.
-This was part of the National Prescription Drug Take Back Day held annually on April 29th.
+April 28th is National Prescription Drug Take-Back Day, a program in place so people can safely dispose of unwanted medications.
 It is estimated that 200,000 adults and a half-million children are inadvertently poisoned each year from pills that are not secure or have expired.
-This program assists you in safely disposing of unwanted medicines.

 Myth #1 – Mixing medicines with coffee grounds or kitty litter before throwing them in the trash will prevent drug theft.

 Fact: Throwing medicines in the garbage is not safe – especially for controlled substances like OxyContin, narcotics and other highly addictive and dangerous drugs – because the drugs can be found and used by others, even if they are mixed with undesirable materials like coffee grounds or kitty litter.
 Prevent drug theft and abuse by using a medicine take-back program to dispose of your unwanted medicines.
 It’s the best way to protect our kids and families.